 The doctor of philosophy degree demands breadth of knowledge, an intense specialization in one field, a substantial original contribution to the field of specialization, and a high degree of expository skill.

-Among possible fields of specialization for PhD candidates are algebraic geometry, algebraic topology, applied topology, analysis of algorithms, arithmetic geometry, combinatorics, complex analysis, computational logic, dynamical systems, ergodic theory, geometric analysis, graph theory, homogeneous dynamics, Kleinian groups and discrete groups, knot theory, logic programming, model theory, number theory, probability theory, proof theory, and topological dynamics.
+Possible fields of specialization for PhD candidates include algebraic geometry, analysis of algorithms, arithmetic geometry, arithmetic theory of quadratic forms, combinatorics, complex analysis, computational logic, dynamical systems, enumerative combinatorics, ergodic theory, geometric group theory, graph theory, higher order languages, homogeneous dynamics, homotopy type theory, hyperbolic geometry, information security, knot theory, logic programming, mathematical logic, metric geometry, model theory, network and data science, non-Euclidean geometry, number theory, probability theory, proof theory, and topological dynamics.

 At least 16 one-semester courses are required for the PhD degree.
 Several of the courses are to be in the student’s field of specialization, but at least three one-semester courses are to be taken in each of the three areas: algebra, analysis, and topology.
 First-year students are expected to take the three two-semester sequences in these areas.
 However, students interested in computer science may replace coursework in one of these areas with coursework in computer science, with the permission of the departmental Graduate Education Committee.